R-Owino/neural-networks-and-deep-learning/README.md

 ## Neural Networks and Deep Learning Exercises

-* Neural networks - a beautiful biologically inspired programming paradigm which enables a computer to learn from observational data
+* Neural networks - a beautiful biologically-inspired programming paradigm which enables a computer to learn from observational data
-* Deep learning - powerful set of techniques for learning in neural networks
+* Deep learning - a powerful set of techniques for learning in neural networks

 This repository contains my solutions and implementations for the exercises from Michael Nielson's book ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com/index.html)

 ### Dependencies
-These can be found in the [requirements.txt]() file, usage explained below.
+These can be found in the [requirements.txt](https://github.com/R-Owino/neural-networks-and-deep-learning/blob/main/requirements.txt) file, usage explained below.

 ### Usage
 - Create a virtual environment in the project directory containing your work and change into that directory